-Your palliative care team at NYU Langone can help you put together your advance directives.
-These are written affirmations of who you want to make healthcare decisions on your behalf, should you become unable to do so.
-They can also include the written expression of your care plan.
+The supportive care team at NYU Langone can help you put together your advance directives.
+These are written affirmations of who you want to make responsible for your healthcare decisions, should you become unable to do so.
+It can also include the written expression of your care plan.

 There are several types of advance directives.
-At the hospital, we help you to complete a health care proxy.
-If you have a living will, we assist you in completing additional forms that may be needed in the hospital setting in order to carry out your wishes as stated in your living will.
+At the hospital, we help you complete a health care proxy and any forms needed to carry out your wishes as stated in your living will.